 Monday 19 February @ Singleton Heights Public School

 Tuesday 20 February @ Avoca Beach Public School

 Wednesday 21 February @ Mannering Park Public School

 Thursday 22 February @ Erina Heights Public School

-The main course for training of new adjudicators took place at The Arts Unit, The Boulevarde, Lewisham on the last Saturday in February from 9:00am to 4:00pm.
+The main course for training of new adjudicators will take place at The Arts Unit, The Boulevarde, Lewisham on Saturday 24 February from 9:00am to 4:00pm.

-In 2017 The Arts Unit will be running a number of Adjudicator Training Courses in venues across NSW.
-The workshops will be run by highly qualified tutors and will cover all aspects of adjudicating, including Matter and Rebuttal, Definition and Method, and Public Speaking and Manner.
-A DVD of a past debating final will be shown to all participants.
-These days are an excellent opportunity for both potential adjudicators and those who have been trained previously to learn more about current best practice and then adjudicate in schools with confidence.
+The workshops are run by highly qualified tutors and will cover all aspects of adjudicating, including Matter and Rebuttal, Definition and Method, and Public Speaking and Manner.
+An exhibition debate is analysed as part of the course content.
+Days such as this are an excellent opportunity for both potential adjudicators and those who have been trained previously to learn more about current best practice and then adjudicate in schools with confidence.